JeffCraig/Jeefheim/README.md

 - Map Improvements
   - Map data can be shared by standing next to other players and pressing F10
+  - Map discovery radius has been increased by 40%

 - Food and Rested Status Improvements
   - Food bonuses last for their full duration, instead decaying over time.